 Have you ever noticed how big and difficult the German language’s words are?

 They are confluences of little words that combine to generate larger words.
-These words can have different meanings.

 Japanese, like German, is a language that combines words to produce new ones.
-While talking about putting words together, there are a lot of similar languages.
-But German is among the most renowned.

-Japanese uses ideograms, just like in German.
 The lack of space in the Japanese language can be perplexing at times.
 But the similarities are obvious.

-There are some similarities between the Japanese and Korean languages.
 Around 40% of the vocabulary of the Korean language is comparable to that of Japanese.

-The Chinese language also influenced Korea, like Japan.
 Korea influenced the Japanese language in some ways.

 At the same time, Japan impacted Korea as well.
-So, there is a relationship among the languages.

-Korean and Japanese writing is very distinct.
-But, they both have the same concept.
+But they both have the same concept.
 Japan created katakana and hiragana to simplify its language.

 At the same time, Korea created its writing style ideograms entirely.